orzehhowski/proxmox-lab/readme.md

 Just RootCA simple as it is

+#### Data - LAB-S05-Data

+NFS and SQL server.

-#### Apps host - LAB-S11-Apps
+#### Apps hosts - LAB-S11-Apps and LAB-S12-Apps-HA

-It is QEMU VM that hosts Podman containers with internal apps (podman is just safer docker with identical cli anc OCI container format)
+These are QEMU VMs that hosts Docker containers with internal apps - in active-active or active-passive HA clusters - depending on app specifications